ably77/DCOS-Kafka-Performance/Quickstart-kafka.md

-# Load Testing Confluent-Kafka Quickstart
+# Load Testing Apache Kafka Quickstart
 Want to load test our Confluent Kafka framework?
 Here is a guide that will take you through basic performance testing, as well as expand into other areas of how to begin performance tuning your Kafka cluster based on Confluent Kafka best practices and existing tools already provided

 ## Prerequisites